kipVk/php-piscine/README.md

 Get colors and operate on them https://stackoverflow.com/questions/4801366/convert-rgb-values-to-integer Made it match the result obtained by the main file on the resources

+# ex01
+Ceate a vertex with coordinates

+# ex02
+Create a vector with 2 vertex orig and dest.
+The vector needs to access the coordinates of the vertex which are private, so we need to modify ex01 Vertex.class to add getters and setters.